ImaginaryLandscape/django-version-viewer/README.md

 # Django Version Viewer

-The pip package version viewer plugin allows a queryable endpoint to display a list of dicts representing all installed pip packages in the environment that django is running in.
-It also allows the insertion of a template tag to any template to display a link which calls up a pop up modal displaying all installed pip packages.
+Version Viewer provides Django Admins (with appropriate permission) the ability to view the Python packages and versions used within the project.

+This tool can be used in several ways.
+It provides:

+ - a template tag which inserts a link onto a template.
+   Clicking that link opens up a pop up modal displaying installed Python packages.
+ - a DjangoCMS toolbar entry.
+When clicked, a popup will display installed Python packages.
+ - a CSV export of installed Python packages.
+ - a queryable endpoint that displays installed Python packages.

 You may also configure which users have access to the link and endpoint.

 ---------------------------------------
 ## Installation